triazolam tablets, USP CIV

 Both pharmacodynamic and pharmacokinetic interactions have been reported with benzodiazepines.
 In particular, triazolam produces additive CNS depressant effects when coadministered with other psychotropic medications, anticonvulsants, antihistamines, ethanol, and other drugs which themselves produce CNS depression.

 The initial step in triazolam metabolism is hydroxylation catalyzed by cytochrome P450 3A (CYP 3A).
 Drugs which inhibit this metabolic pathway may have a profound effect on the clearance of triazolam (see CONTRAINDICATIONS and WARNINGS for additional drugs of this type).
-Halcion is contraindicated with ketoconzaole, itraconazole, nefazodone, and HIV protease inhibitors.
+Halcion is contraindicated with ketoconzaole, itraconazole, nefazodone, and several HIV protease inhibitors.

 Coadministration of isoniazid increased the maximum plasma concentration of triazolam by 20%, decreased clearance by 42%, and increased half-life by 31%.